Top 47 ETL Interview Questions & Answers (2025)

 Migrating from Regional Warehouses to a Global Data Lake

-39. What considerations should be taken into account when selecting a technology stack for building the data lake and the distributed data warehouse?
+39. What considerations should be made when selecting a technology stack for building the data lake and the distributed data warehouse?

-When choosing a technology stack for a data lake and distributed data warehouse, there are several key factors to consider.
-Firstly, scalability is essential to handle the growing data volume, requiring horizontal scaling capabilities.
-Secondly, the technology should be able to handle the high variety of data typically found in a data lake, including structured, semi-structured, and unstructured data.
+When choosing a technology stack for a data lake and distributed data warehouse, consider some factors, such as scalability to handle the growing data volume, which requires horizontal scaling capabilities.
+Secondly, the technology should be able to handle the wide variety of data typically found in a data lake, including structured, semi-structured, and unstructured data.

-Additionally, it’s important to consider factors such as data processing requirements (batch processing, real-time processing, or both), security compliance protocols to protect sensitive customer data, data cataloging, and quality tools for effective data management, and the total cost of ownership, including setup, maintenance, and scaling costs.
+Additionally, consider data processing requirements (batch processing, real-time processing, or both), security compliance protocols to protect sensitive customer data, data cataloging, and quality tools for effective data management, and the total cost of ownership, including setup, maintenance, and scaling costs.
 Integration with existing systems and tools within the organization is also crucial for seamless operations.
 Lastly, a technology stack with a strong community and good vendor support can provide valuable resources and expertise for issue resolution and faster development.

 40. How would you design the ETL process for the data lake and distributed data warehouse considering the scale and variety of data?